JayK0818/VuePress-Blog/docs/back-end/mongodb/mongodb.md

   **collection.replaceOne()** This operation removes all fields and values in the original document and replaces them with the fields and value in the replacement document.
 The value of the _id field remains the same unless you explicitly specify a new value for _id in the replacement document.

+  Replace operations remove all existing fields in one or more documents and substitute them with specified fields and values.
 ```js
 const result = await todos.replaceOne(
   {id: 3},